 For many problems this summary is sufficient.
 For others the conclusions stage will be the start of additional work: re-visiting the problem and iterating the entire process or parts of the process; a new project; implementing proposals; and/or wider consultation.
 In Michelson's case, he was aware of several imperfections in his research, and in fact spent the rest of his life conducting a series of further experiments in order to progressively improve the accuracy of his estimate of the true speed of light.
 A full discussion of this revised PPDAC model in the context of spatial analysis is provided in the "Chapter 3: Spatial analysis and the PPDAC model" of de Smith et al., 2018 [DES1] which is available online.

 [BOX1] Box G E P,Hunter J S, Hunter W G (1978, 2005) Statistics for Experimenters: An Introduction to Design, Data Analysis and Model Building.
 J Wiley & Sons, New York.
 J Wiley & Sons, New York.
 The second, extended edition was published in 2005

-[DES1] de Smith M J, Goodchild M F, Longley P A (2009) Geospatial Analysis: A Comprehensive Guide to Principles, Techniques and Software Tools.
-3rd edition, Troubador, Leicester.
-Available from: http://www.spatialanalysisonline.com/
+[DES1] de Smith M J, Goodchild M F, Longley P A and Colleagues (2018) Geospatial Analysis: A Comprehensive Guide to Principles, Techniques and Software Tools.
+6th edition, The Winchelsea Press.
+Available with public access from: http://www.spatialanalysisonline.com/